 After getting limited playing time in 1957 and ’58 and playing in parts of three games in early 1959, Lepcio and pitcher Dave Sisler were traded to Detroit for pitcher Billy Hoeft.
 In his first game for the Tigers, Lepcio faced the Red Sox, and he responded with a single and grand slam in Detroit’s 8-3 victory.
 In the three-game series Ted went 5-for-12, walked twice, scored twice, and knocked in four runs.
 In 12 games against the Red Sox in 1959, Lepcio hit .357 (10-for-28) with two home runs and six RBIs.
 He played 35 games at shortstop, 24 at second base, and 11 at third base for the Tigers that season.
-He played well, hitting .279 in 76 games, the highest average in his major-league career and 81 points higher than his .199 with the Red Sox in 1958.
+He played well with the Tigers, hitting .280 at seasons end, the highest average in his major-league career and 81 points higher than his .199 with the Red Sox in 1958.

 Lepcio’s stay in the Motor City was brief.
-On December 5, 1959, the Tigers traded Lepcio and to other players to the Phillies for infielder Chico Fernandez and pitcher Ray Semproch.
-Having hit .280, Lepcio felt he deserved a raise but Philadelphia general manager John Quinn tendered him a contract with the same salary he received in 1959.
+On December 5, 1959, the Tigers traded Lepcio and two other players to the Phillies for infielder Chico Fernandez and pitcher Ray Semproch.
+Having hit .280 the previous season, Lepcio felt he deserved a raise but Philadelphia general manager John Quinn tendered him a contract with the same salary he received in 1959.
 Ted refused to sign, not reporting to spring training until late March after agreeing to a $3,500 raise.
 In early April, while the Phillies were still in training, manager Eddie Sawyer told a reporter that Lepcio was “one of the worst ballplayers I ever saw.”2

 Out of baseball at the age of 32, but with his Seton Hall degree, Lepcio was prepared for life.
 He had made his offseason home in Boston and immediately found a position with the Honeywell Corporation.
 He later became an executive with St. Johnsbury Trucking, where he spent 22 years, the last as a vice president.
 Even at 80, Ted was still working as a transportation consultant for Stonepath.